 How Insurance Protects You

-Travel insurance can be an important tool when it comes to protecting your trip and your wallet.
+Travel insurance from trusted providers such as Group Medical Services can be an important tool when it comes to protecting your trip and your wallet.
 While most policies may not cover every single thing, they will provide you with some peace of mind by covering unexpected events that would otherwise leave you in a bad spot financially.

 What is NOT Covered by Travel Insurance

-What to Look for in a Travel Insurance Plan
+What to Look for in an Insurance Plan

 Make sure to do your research before making any decisions about travel insurance – especially when picking out the right company and plan!
 Here are some things to consider when comparing plans: